buckets/main-site/docs/content/app/debt.md

 | Clothing | -250 |
 | **Total** | **-1,000** |

 Budgeting with a bunch of negative amounts doesn't match reality, though.
 In real life, you would never allocate a negative amount for food.
-So, when you mark an account as "In Debt" it removes that debt from your rain amount so that you can budget like this:
+So, when you mark an account as *Debt* it removes that debt from your rain amount so that you can budget like this:

 | Bucket | Balance |
 |---|--:|